You thought you were going to have to tell me to turn the bars off.

 What is this?

-The guy that he bought his house through or house through or take contributions for with a slum lord got picked up by the feds.
+I mean, this is because the initial reaction is, oh, no, this is going to hurt Obama, the guy that he bought his house through or house through or take contributions for with a slum lord got picked up by the feds.

-And then I started to think could the Clintons have been behind this.
+And then I started to think: could the Clintons have been behind this?

 It's the Bush Justice Department.

-I know, but you know how many holdovers there are in the um Clinton holdovers there are in the Bush Justice Department.
+I know, but you know how many holdovers there are in the Clinton holdovers there are in the Bush Justice Department.

-But I admit the timing of Rezco being nabbed, walking out his house in Illinois is curious.
+But I admit the timing of Rezco being nabbed, walking out his house in Illinois, is curious.

 This is what they want.

-Uh but they gotta have a firewall now.
+But they've got to have a firewall now.

-They've got to make if they can't take the chance that there will be lingering black um shall we say animus and dislike for they've got to find somebody to replace those votes, uh, and that's the Hispanic vote.
+They can't take the chance that there will be lingering black, shall we say, animus and dislike for them.

-Mrs. Clinton is going to make a beeline to the Hispanic vote.
+Mrs. Clinton is going to make a B-line to the Hispanic vote, and she's going to play the race card there.

-Uh she's gonna pit these two minority groups against each other.
+She's going to pit these two minority groups against each other.

-Look how powerful if they ever look at how powerful, and it's supposed to scare the Hispanics into blocking up with the Clintons so as to blunt the loss of blacks voting for Obama.
+And it's supposed to scare the Hispanics into blocking up with the Clintons so as to blunt the loss of blacks voting for Obama.

-Now Obama's got a plan to deal with this.
+Now, Obama's got a plan to deal with this.

 Would you like to hear what it is?

-Senator Barack Obama easily won the African American vote in South Carolina, but to woo California Latinos, where he's running three to one behind Senator Hillary Clinton.
+From the San Francisco Chronicle, Senator Barack Obama easily won the African-American vote in South Carolina, but to woo California Latinos, where he's running three to one behind Senator Hillary Clinton.

 Obama taking a giant risk, spotlighting his support for granting driver's licenses to illegal immigrants.

-Obama's intention is to draw distinctions between himself and Clinton on what are otherwise indistinguishable positions on uh immigration.
+Obama's intention is to draw distinctions between himself and Clinton on what are otherwise indistinguishable positions on immigration.

 Now, where is Hillary?